mothur/mothur.github.io/_wiki/align.seqs.md

 fasta-formatted template alignment.
-The general approach is to i) find the closest template for each candidate using kmer searching or suffix tree searching; ii) to make a pairwise alignment between the candidate and de-gapped template sequences using the Needleman-Wunsch, Gotoh, or blastn algorithms; and iii) to re-insert gaps to the candidate and template pairwise alignments using the NAST algorithm so that the candidate sequence alignment is compatible with the original template alignment.
+The general approach is to i) find the closest template for each candidate using kmer searching or suffix tree searching; ii) to make a pairwise alignment between the candidate and de-gapped template sequences using the Needleman-Wunsch or Gotoh and iii) to re-insert gaps to the candidate and template pairwise alignments using the NAST algorithm so that the candidate sequence alignment is compatible with the original template alignment.
 We provide several [ alignment